There are several types of adrenal gland disorders, each with its own symptoms and treatments.

 pituitary tumors or—more rarely cancerous tumors1—may grow on the pituitary gland, which can cause a variety of problems.
 Some pituitary tumors release too much ACTH, which, in turn, can cause the adrenal glands to produce too much cortisol.
 Cushing's disease refers to pituitary tumors that cause Cushing's syndrome.

-Pheochromocytomas are part of a larger family of tumors called paragangliomas.
-Pheochromoctyoma is a paraganglioma that develops in the adrenal medulla, the inner part of the adrenal gland.
-It produces adrenaline, causing excess levels of this hormone in the body.
+pair-uh-gang-lee-OH-muhs).
+Pheochromocytoma is a type of tumor that develops in the adrenal medulla, the inner part of the adrenal gland.
+It produces adrenaline, causing high levels of this hormone in the body.
 In most cases, the tumors are not cancerous and do not spread to other parts of the body.
-In about 10% of cases, the tumors are cancerous.
+But in about 10% of cases, the tumors are cancerous and can spread.

 Ordinarily, someone taking steroids takes gradually lower and lower doses as time goes by until they stop taking the drug completely.
 This is called "tapering" the dose.
-When steroid medications are stopped suddenly, after being taken for several weeks or more, the adrenal glands may be unable to produce steroid hormones (most importantly, cortisol) in sufficient amounts for several weeks or even months.1 This situation can cause health problems because of the imbalance of hormone levels that continues until the adrenal glands start functioning normally again.
+When steroid medications are stopped suddenly, especially after being taken for several weeks or more, the adrenal glands may be unable to produce steroid hormones (most importantly, cortisol) in sufficient amounts for several weeks or even months.1 This situation can cause health problems because of the imbalance of hormone levels that continues until the adrenal glands start functioning normally again.

 This rare disorder develops when the adrenal glands do not make enough cortisol.
-In most cases of Addison's disease, the body also fails to make enough of the hormone aldosterone.
+In most cases of Addison's disease, the body also doesn't make enough of the hormone aldosterone.

 Addison's is an autoimmune disease—a condition in which the immune system, which is supposed to protect the body, mistakenly attacks the body's own tissues and cells.
 In the case of Addison's disease, this reaction results in damage to the adrenal glands.4 In the long term, this damage can get worse until eventually the adrenal glands aren't working at all.

-This is a disorder in which the body produces too much aldosterone, a hormone that controls blood pressure and regulates the body's salt and potassium levels.
-The extra aldosterone is produced either by a tumor, which typically affects one adrenal gland or from abnormal growth of both glands, called "adrenal hyperplasia."
+This disorder occurs when the body produces too much aldosterone, a hormone that controls blood pressure and regulates the body's salt and potassium levels.
+The extra aldosterone is produced either by a tumor, which typically affects one adrenal gland, or by abnormal growth of both glands, a condition called "hyperplasia."